 As with any vegetable crop, successful weed management is vital to the production of quality pumpkins and gourds.
 Weeds compete with the crop for light, space, nutrients and water.
 Excessive weed growth can contribute to disease problems, hinder disease and insect management and harbor insect and disease pests.
 Weeds can also interfere with harvest efficiency, reducing the quantity of marketable fruit and increasing labor costs.
 Pumpkins and gourds as with most crops, require early season weed control to ensure a quality crop.
 In addition, the vining habit of these crops makes weed control difficult once the vines begin to run.

 Factors Affecting Weed Control

 Since chemical weed control materials are limited, the most important factor to consider when growing pumpkins and gourds is site or field selection.
 Fields with heavy infestations of Texas panicum, sicklepod, cocklebur and other hard-to-control species should be avoided.
 In addition, perennial weeds, such as nutsedge or bermudagrass, can cause problems since they can be extremely hard to control.
 With perennial weeds such as these, frequent discing or mechanical disturbance prior to planting may reduce the severity of these species.
-Non-select 01C5 ive herbicides may also be used to reduce perennial weed infestations.
+Non-selective herbicides may also be used to reduce perennial weed infestations.
 Crop rotation can be used to control weeds which can be managed in alternate crops.
 Weed identification is essential particularly at the seedling stage.
 Seedling weeds are generally easier to control and in many cases control can only be obtained at the seedling stage.
 Another important factor is crop vigor.
-Generally, an aggressive, healthy crop will out-compet 5FF4 e and exclude many weeds.
+Generally, an aggressive, healthy crop will out-compete and exclude many weeds.
 Proper fertilization, irrigation, disease, nematode and insect management will promote crop growth and aid in weed suppression.